Winter is finally here! If your children love the winter season, they’ll love this paper plate walrus.

 - Download the walrus template, print, and cut out the pieces you need.

-- Paint the paper plate in 1-2 thin coats of paint and let dry completely.
+- Begin by painting the paper plate in 1-2 thin coats of paint and let dry completely.

-- Trace the walrus head template onto the paper plate and cut off the top section only.
+- Next, trace the walrus head template onto the paper plate and cut off the top section only.

 - Position the eyes towards the top of the head and glue in place.